invariantlabs-ai/docs/docs/guardrails/explorer.md

 [Explorer](../explorer/index.md) is Invariant's configuration and observability tool.
 It allows you to configure guardrails, inspect and debug your agent traces and analyze your agentic system for novel failure modes.

-It exposes a simple configuration interface, that allows you to configure, test and deploy guardrails to your agentic system, as well as inspect guardrail failures in detail.
+It exposes a simple configuration interface that allows you to configure, test, and deploy guardrails to your agentic system, as well as inspect guardrail failures in detail.

 <figure class="styled-figure">
   <img src="site:/guardrails/guardrails-configuration-explorer.png" alt="Explorer Landing" class="invariant-architecture" style="display: block; margin: 0 auto; width: 100%; max-width: 650pt;"/>